AI Compliance Vendors

 When does the Colorado AI Act take effect?

-Colorado SB 24-205 applies 1 February 2026 and imposes duties on both developers and deployers of high-risk AI used for consequential decisions.
+Colorado SB 24-205 applies 30 June 2026 (delayed from 1 February 2026 by SB 25B-004) and imposes duties on both developers and deployers of high-risk AI used for consequential decisions.

 Last updated April 21, 2026 · Every fact traceable to a public source

 SB 24-205, signed May 2024, is the first comprehensive US state law on AI.
-It takes effect 1 February 2026 and regulates "high-risk AI systems" used to make or substantially influence "consequential decisions" affecting Colorado residents — in areas like employment, housing, lending, insurance, healthcare, education, and legal services.
+It originally took effect 1 February 2026 but was delayed by SB 25B-004 (signed 28 August 2025) and now takes effect 30 June 2026.
+It regulates "high-risk AI systems" used to make or substantially influence "consequential decisions" affecting Colorado residents — in areas like employment, housing, lending, insurance, healthcare, education, and legal services.

 Who is in scope?